 To improve water quality and minimize discoloration, water mains are comprehensively flushed by a technique known as unidirectional flushing.
-The procedure is performed in warm-weather months and involves the systematic opening and closing of hydrants, one section of main at a time, to force the water through the pipes at high velocity, removing accumulated mineral sediment until the water is clear.
+The procedure is performed in warm-weather months and involves the systematic opening and closing of distribution system valves and hydrants, one section of main at a time, to force the water through the pipes at high velocity, removing accumulated mineral sediment until the water is clear.

 In 2011, 476 miles of water main were flushed unidirectionally and 281 miles of main were flushed conventionally.
 The 2012 Water Main Flushing Program began in April.
-Due to dry weather conditions, all routine flushing was suspended from June 26 to August 13, 2012.
+Due to dry weather conditions and the resulting increase in water demand, all routine flushing was suspended from June 26 to August 13, 2012.